plxtra/oms-api/src/content/docs/rest/balance/index.md

   label: /balance
 ---

-The Balance Controller is responsible for retrieving Cash Balances and submitting Cash Transactions.
+The `balance` URI provides access to all Balances and the ability to submit Cash Transfers.

-## GET all Balances
+## Retrieve all Balances

 `GET /balance`

-Performing a GET on this URL retrieves all Balances.
+Retrieves all Cash Balances.

+**Requires the `Operator` or `Admin` feature permissions.**

 ### Query Parameters